issalig/cpc/doc/usifac2-developer-guide.md

 USIFAC2 plugs in the expansion port which has access to the data and address buses among other signals.
 By listening to the bus it can communicate to the CPC.
 (TO BE COMPLETED)

 ## Hardware
-USIFAC2 is composed of few components, a microcontroller PIC18F47Q10, a diode and a couple of capacitors.
-A schematic of the circuit is provided at https://www.dropbox.com/sh/ua4vgf6qjjmqlnq/AACi-NI8lLCniHfSaHBJnOl_a/Usifac_ii_schematic.jpg?dl=0
+USIFAC2 is composed of few components, a microcontroller PIC18F47Q10 (https://ww1.microchip.com/downloads/en/DeviceDoc/PIC18F27-47Q10-Data-Sheet-40002043E.pdf) , a diode and a couple of capacitors.

 ### CLC
 PIC18F47Q10 provides CLC (Configurable Logic Cells) which is a kind of small PLD (Programmable Logic Device) inside the microcontroller.
 Thus, no additional logic circuitry is needed as it was done in the previous usifac version.